digideskio/support-tools/timeseries/timeseries.md

 * --after AFTER: plot only data after the specified time.
 * --before BEFORE: plot only data before the specified time.
 * --every EVERY: interval in seconds between data points to plot.
+* --relative: show timestamps relative to start of timeline
 * --level {1-9}: initial detail level; default: 1.
 * --list: list the available metrics and exit